SolarArbiter/SolarArbiter.github.io/data_model.md

     The format will be determined later.

 An optional text description field can record information such as instrument type.
-Additional parameters may be specified under the “extra parameters” key.
+Additional parameters may be specified under the "extra parameters" key.

 Each Observation has data associated with it.
-The format of this data is found in the Data Format section below.
+The format of this data is found in the [Data Formats](#data-formats) section below.

 ### Forecasts
 {: .anchor}

-Each Forecast must be associated with a Site which contains important information such as location.
+Each Forecast must be associated with a Site.
 A Site object must be created before a Forecast can be associated with it.

-Creation of Forecasts will have the following required parameters (see [Definitions](../definitions/#forecastevalts) for more detailed explanation of forecast parameters):
+Creation of Forecasts requires the following parameters (see [Definitions](../definitions/#forecastevalts) for more detailed explanation of forecast parameters):